-- 1) The use of its resources must be aligned and help in the delivery of the priorities contained in the strategic plan. - 2) Spending should be contained within the original budgets set during the budget-setting process; where this is not possible recovery plans will be required to cover any overspends to protect the partners' budget positions. - 3) The transformation programme and activities approved by the IJB will seek to either manage increasing demand or generate financial savings. - 4) Given the type of services provided and the reliance placed on these by service users the IJB may agree to fund 'double running costs' whilst the proof of concept and benefits are established of the transformation projects, providing this can be accommodated within current budgets. - 5) There is a clear preference towards the delivery of recurring savings and that budgets should be balanced on a recurring basis; the use of one-off savings only being used where part of the overall MTFF. - 6) A strong preference for working in partnership with ACC, NHSG, the third sector and the other two Grampian JBs to deliver the best and most efficient services possible within the financial allocations delegated. - A strong desire to engage and co-produce with communities to transform how care and support is delivered, ensuring lived experience is central in decision making
+- 1) The use of its resources must be aligned and help in the delivery of the priorities contained in the strategic plan. - 2) Spending should be contained within the original budgets set during the budget-setting process; where this is not possible recovery plans will be required to cover any overspends to protect the partners' budget positions. - 3) The transformation programme and activities approved by the IJB will seek to balance the management of increasing demand and the need to generate financial savings whilst improving the staff experience where possible.. - 4) Given the type of services provided and the reliance placed on these by service users the UB may agree to fund 'double running costs' whilst the proof of concept and benefits are established of the transformation projects, providing this can be accommodated within current budgets. - 5) There is a clear preference towards the delivery of recurring savings and that budgets should be balanced on a recurring basis; the use of one-off savings only being used where part of the overall MTFF. - 6) A strong preference for working in partnership with ACC, NHSG, the third sector and the other two Grampian JBs to deliver the best and most efficient services possible within the financial allocations delegated. - A strong desire to engage and co-produce with communities to transform how care and support is delivered, ensuring lived experience is central in decision making